MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 Identifying relevant mechanisms is arguably the most difficult task in modelling complex behavioural and/or biological data.
 In fact, one may not be in a position to suggest an informed model for the data before the experiment.
 One solution is then to perform a first model inversion, and then to refine the model based upon inversion diagnostics.
 Among these, Volterra decompositions of hidden states dynamics may appear particularly useful.

 For example, when modelling how subjects update the value of alternative options given the feedback they receive, one may assume that the learning rate may change over trials.
 However, one may not know what the determinants of learning rate adaptation are.
 A practical solution to this problem is to first treat the learning rate as a stochastic hidden state, whose random walk dynamics cannot be a priori predicted.
 One would then use the VBA inversion of such a model to estimate the learning rate dynamics from, e.g., observed people's choices.
 Finally, one could then perform a Volterra decomposition of hidden states dynamics onto a set of appropriately chosen basis functions.
-Volterra kernels may then provide insights into what in the model can be changed to improve to capture the effect of the inputs onto the learning rate's dynamics.
-We will see an exmaple of this below.
+Volterra kernels may then provide insights into what in the model can be changed to better capture the effect of the inputs onto the learning rate's dynamics.
+We will see an example of this below.